ahillss/rpi5_setup/Problems.md

 * ribbon cable from the pi doesn't need to bend so much

-* the Geekworm x1001 has a gap for heat and air to pass through from/to the pi
+* the Geekworm x1001 and M901 has a gap for heat and air to pass through from/to the pi

 * not sure how bad the full covering top hats are for dealing with heat from the pi